 What Will Your Full Beard Look Like?

 Everyone goes through facial hair changes, starting from puberty.
-For those who are still young and growing a beard as a teenager, you may have to wait several years for thick growth.
+For those still young and growing a beard as a teenager, you may have to wait several years for thick growth.
 Even by your late 20s, your beard may still grow in patches that don’t connect.

 Not seeing your facial hair grow?